anytizer/sargam-blog.lmms/README.md

 There was a clear problem of how to write the SARGAM and the English scales that match to several keys of a piano.
 I found out some classical systems of writing these notes called [Bhatkhande](https://archive.org/search.php?query=bhatkhande) system and some other ways.
-The purpose is to exactly reproduce how the melody for ear was created.
+The purpose is to exactly reproduce the melody for ear by reading a written form of SARGAM.
-So, there needed to be a system of writing these notes.

 I had another problem as well:
 - the notes should have been understood by the computer.
 - typing the notes should be easy using a QWERTY keyboard.
+- notations should be convertible to the form understood by melody software.

-I proudly happened to recreate the written notation system for use with computer; ultimately with slight modifications and limitations.
+I proudly happened to recreate the written notation system for use with **computer**; ultimately with slight modifications and limitations.

 ### Basic notations